antonvh/LMS-uart-esp/README.md

-# LMS-uart-esp

-This repository contains code from SPIKE Prime I2C and OpenMV hacking experiments.

-Be sure to also check out the [Wiki](https://github.com/antonvh/LMS-uart-esp/wiki) to get started with soledering, flashing and set-up.
+# LEGO MINDSTORMS Uart API libraries and breakout boards

+## Hi there!

+Welcom to this repository.
+If you just obtained one of the boards below, head over to the [Breakout Wiki](https://github.com/antonvh/LMS-uart-esp/wiki) to start soldering.
+All boards come pre-flashed so you shouldn't have to flash them.

+Once you're done soldering, head back here to try the libraries and example projects.

 ## Libraries

-Generic communication libraries allowing for easy communication between the MINDSTORMS hubs and the WifiBoard ESP.
+We have built a couple of generic communication libraries allowing for easy communication between the MINDSTORMS hubs and other electronics.

 ### UartRemote
-A very lightweight RPC.
-Requires a main.py running on the wifiboard to respond to data requests and procedure calls.
-Runs up to 20 calls per second.
+This library helps you to exchange data between two programs, if they have a serial communications link between them.
+Currently it is only implemented on UART links, but sockets and RFCOMM are serial links too.
+They should also benefit from this easy UART API.

-### WifiBoard REPL Remote
+### LPF2
-Easily execute MicroPython commands on the remote board.
-No software needed on the remote board.
-Prototype the calls via the WebREPL and the build them into your MINDSTORMS script with this library.
+This library emulates power function motors and sensors over the UART protocol.
+This means you can integrate those sensor with minimal programming on the LEGO hub side.

 ## Projects
 Example projects where we expand the EV3, SPIKE Prime and Robot Inventor hubs with third party electronics and hardware.
 Full code and instructions included as much as possible.